fbpx

 Additional Info

-Peripheral nerves can get harmed in many ways:
+Peripheral nerves (nerves located furthest from the heart such as in the fingers or toes) can get harmed in many ways:

-• Medical conditions like Guillain-Barre, diabetes, and carpal tunnel disorder.
+• Medical conditions like Guillain-Barre Syndrome, Diabetes, and carpal tunnel

-• Immune system infections including lupus, rheumatoid joint pain, and Sjogren’s condition.
+• Immune system infections including Lupus, Rheumatoid Arthritis, or Sjogren’s

-• Other causes include narrowing of the arteries, hormonal deficiencies, and tumors.
+• Other causes include narrowing of the arteries, hormonal deficiencies, or tumors

 For medical questions, reach us through your patient portal or call us 817-267-6290.
 This form is for general inquiries only and is not secured.
 Please do not use it to submit personal health information.
 The practice does not reply to health questions via email for security reasons.
 If you have a medical emergency, call 911 immediately.